-Managers play a crucial role in ensuring the playing season runs smoothly for the team.
+Managers play a crucial role in ensuring the season runs smoothly for a team.
 As a volunteer manager, you will be supported by the relevant Vice President or Age Coordinator – help and advice is always available.

 Managers generally have the following responsibilities: